-Though my dad is sadly no longer with us and I talk about losing him and the hurt, I am more than aware and grateful to have had at least had a present dad for 29 years of my life.
+Though my dad is sadly no longer with us and I talk about losing him, as well as my mum, and the hurt, I am more than aware and grateful to have had at least had a present dad for 29 years of my life.

 Grief is such a weird emotion.
 Although I’ve mentioned it countless times before, even recording a Youtube video about it, I still struggle to articulate it.
 It’s an emotion that affects us all differently.
 I do, however, believe that the saying of ‘dying inside’ is the truest representation.